harbaum/galagino/hardware/cabinet/README.md

 ![Marquee LEDs detail](marquee_leds.jpg)

-All parts are assembled onto on of the two identical side parts.
-Then the second side is mounted.
+All parts are assembled onto one of the two identical side parts.
+Afterwards the second side is mounted.

-It's easiest to leave the rear part 12 open while attaching the second side, so the other parts inside can be reached from the rear and moved to their exact positions until both sides attach firmly.
+It's helpful to leave the rear part 12 open while attaching the second side.
+That way the other parts inside can be reached from the rear and be moved to their exact positions until both sides attach firmly.

 ![One side open](side_open.jpg)